Watching the Night Sky

-Here are a few tips from folks who spend time stargazing.
+Here are a few suggestions from folks who spend time stargazing…

-Find a prime location.
-Artificial light will diminish your view of the night sky so it is always best to try to find a dark spot to enjoy the full experience.
-That means getting away from towns, cities, shopping centers, neighborhoods, etc. Even a single street light or lone porch light will affect your view.
+- Find a prime location.
+Artificial light will diminish your view of the night sky so it’s always best to find a dark spot to enjoy the full experience.
+That means getting away from towns, cities, shopping centers, neighborhoods, etc. Even a single street light or lone porch light could affect your view.